The View from the Remote Workplace

 However, hardware firewalls require advanced IT knowledge to install, configure and set up.
 Also, they usually need a dedicated IT employee or department to monitor and manage after the installation.

 If your organization sent you home to work remotely, your IT staff would probably have contacted you.
 If not, ask them what must be done to set up your firewall correctly.

 Software is becoming increasingly important because it takes over many formerly hardware functions.
 Here are the major software packages that enable your home office to stay secure.

 Wireless connections between your home office and your company’s network are a potential security weak spot.
 Malicious parties love to use and prowl around restaurants and other digital public places to spy on internet traffic and collect confidential information.
 (Confess, don’t you have a favorite coffee shop or public place that gets you out of the house?)

 So, avoid working in places that don’t encrypt WiFi.

 But even at home, you must protect your communications.
 You can operate a virtual private network (VPN).
 If that’s not available, follow these steps to avoid giving cyber-intruders access to your system.

 Whenever you begin remote work—or want to upgrade system security—follow these steps:

-You can use VPNs whenever you work outside of your office: at home, cafes, hotels, or airports.
+You can use VPNs whenever you work outside your office: at home, cafes, hotels, or airports.
 VPNs encrypt all your internet traffic, making it unreadable to anyone who intercepts it.

 Advanced antivirus software can act as a second line of defense by detecting and blocking known malware.
-Even if malware does manage to find its way into your system, antivirus software is designed to identify and block it before damage can be done.
+Even if malware does manage to find its way into your system, antivirus software is designed to identify and stop it before damage can be done.